ashleythomas18/ashleythomas18/README.md

 # Get to know me:
-- Hi, I’m Ashley.<br>- I’m interested in data science, creative writing, and coding to explore innovative solutions.<br>- Currently learning new coding languages and advancing my data science education.<br>- 💞️ I’m looking to collaborate on projects that involve data storytelling, coding, and innovative communication.<br>- 📫 How to reach me: aashleythomas18@gmail.com<br>- ⚡ Fun fact:  I’ve built projects using Tableau, C++, Python, and web development, and love combining creativity with code!
+- Hi, I’m Ashley.<br>- I’m interested in data science, creative writing, and coding.<br>- Currently learning new coding languages and advancing my skills by building projects.<br><br>-Let's connect: aashleythomas18@gmail.com<br>- ⚡ Fun fact:  I’ve built projects using Tableau, C++, Python, and web development, and I absolutely love being creative when it comes to experimenting with code!

 ## 🌐 Socials: